 The batwing shape, also known as a straight or slim bow tie, is the smallest in height.
 No, this won’t turn you into Batman.
 But this will make you look a little more like Don Corleone from The Godfather.
 When untied, this style looks like a long rectangle strip with flat ends.
 Batwing bow ties are typically less than two inches in height and provide a clean and modern look.
 It is slightly less formal than the butterfly, but is still acceptable for black tie events.

 The Diamond Point

-A shape gaining popularity is the diamond point bow tie.
+A shape gaining popularity is the diamond tip bow tie.
 Instead of having a flat end, the edges are pointed to give it diamond shape.
 When tied, this style has an asymmetric look and adds even more personality to the self-tie bow tie.
 Although very stylish, these are not often seen.